 - Centre for Land and Water http://www.landwise.org.nz and http://www.claw.net.nz

-Robyn offers long-term education programmes for primary and intermediate schools within the Cape to City project area (20km radius from Te Awanga).
-She is happy to advise teachers about useful resources to support other conservation education work.
+Robyn and Megan offer long-term education programmes for primary and intermediate schools within the Cape to City project area (20km radius from Te Awanga).
+They run teacher workshops and workshops for developing teachers at EIT, and are happy to advise teachers about useful resources to support other conservation education work.

 “Helping native species thrive where we live, work and play”